 Nonimmigrant visas are granted under U.S. immigration law to foreign nationals who have shown that they intend to stay in the U.S. for a limited time period.
-Popular nonimmigrant visa types include the B-1/B-2 visitor, H-1B, L-1, and TN.
+Popular nonimmigrant visa types include the B-1/B-2 visitor, H-1B specialty worker, L-1 intracompany transferee, and TN (for Canadian and Mexican workers).

 Many of these visa types allow for spouses and children of the visa holder to acquire a related nonimmigrant visa type as a derivative benefit.
 For example, the spouse of an H-1B visa holder can apply for an H-4 visa, and the unmarried, under-21 children of an L-1 visa holder can apply for L-2 visas.